 - Keep a record of any expenses you have incurred as a direct result of being injured due to your emergency services vehicle accident.

-Once you have gathered as much evidence as you can, contact a personal injury solicitor for help and advice on the next steps to take.
+Once you have gathered as much evidence as you can, contact a claims management company to find a solicitor.
+They will be able to provide you with help and advice on the next steps to take.

-Starting an emergency services vehicle accident compensation claim is easy, just contact our no win no fee solicitors at Legal Helpline.
-They will discuss your case with you in a no obligation, free consultancy session where they can make sure you have a legitimate case and be able to advise you properly on the next recommended steps.
+Starting an emergency services vehicle accident compensation claim is easy, just contact our no win no fee service at Legal Helpline.
+Our experts will discuss your case with you in a no obligation, free consultancy session where they can make sure you have a legitimate case and be able to advise you properly on the next recommended steps.
 You of course can also use this time to ask any questions you may have regarding filing a claim.
-We can also offer you a free, local medical if we feel it would benefit your case.
+We can also offer you a free, local medical checkup if we feel it would benefit your case.

 If we feel you have a genuine reason to make a claim, with your permission, we can then take on your case for you under our no win no fee policy, leaving you to spend time on your recovery whilst we fight for the compensation you deserve.